The nuisance called snoring

 Professional help

 Experts say that the most common and most effective treatment for snoring/sleep apnoea is continuous positive airway pressure [CPAP], where the snorer wears an oxygen mask that gently forces air into the lungs all night long.
 CPAP has a high success rate.
-On the other hand, ENT surgeons recommend state-of-the-art surgical treatment for snoring.
-Most of the surgical methods in use seem to do the same job of tightening or removing the soft tissue at the back of the throat, with variations.
+On the other hand, ENT surgeons recommend surgical treatment for snoring.
+Most of the surgical methods seem to do the same job of tightening or removing the soft tissue at the back of the throat, with variations.
 They are not comparable to CPAP as far as success rates are concerned.
 They also seem to only work in about 30-40 per cent of cases.

 Things to avoid